Don't forget your FREE 30-minute preview!

 Navid Hejazi believes the ultimate purpose of playing violin is to have fun and express one’s artistic talents, which everyone possesses and just have to educate.
 This satisfaction will come with effort, discipline, strong skills and a spirit of self-improvement.

 Yao Wang was born in Xinjiang, China, and began cello study at the age of five with his father.
-After attending Shanghai Conservatory in China from 2004- 2005, he completed his Performer’s Certificate at La Sierra University in Riverside under the study of Professor Pin Fei Tang.
-Accepted to the Thornton School of Music, University of Southern California, Yao began study with Eleonore Schoenfeld in 2006, and have received his Bachelor of Music degree in cello performance as a full scholarship student under the instruction of Professor Alexander Suleiman (Student of Deniel Shafran and Natalia Gutman) and Daniel Rothmuller (a formal principal assistant cello of Los Angeles Philharmonic).
-In 2013, Yao has received his Master Degree of music performance under the instruction Dr. Marek Szpakiewicz in Azusa Pacific University.
+After attending Shanghai Conservatory in China from 2004-2005, he completed his Performer’s Certificate at La Sierra University in Riverside under the study of Professor Pin Fei Tang.
+Accepted to the Thornton School of Music, University of Southern California, Yao began study with Eleonore Schoenfeld in 2006, and received his Bachelor of Music degree in cello performance as a full scholarship student under the instruction of Professor Alexander Suleiman (Student of Deniel Shafran and Natalia Gutman) and Daniel Rothmuller (a formal principal assistant cello of Los Angeles Philharmonic).
+In 2013, Yao received his Master Degree of music performance under the instruction Dr. Marek Szpakiewicz at Azusa Pacific University.